 Further, the professional social networking company unveiled an all-new educational product called LinkedIn Learning, the product of LinkedIn’s $1.5 billion acquisition of lynda.com last year.
 It will be available to LinkedIn’s premium and enterprise users with the features combined with LinkedIn and lynda.com’s library of educational videos.

-For the future scope the company is looking for the contextual messaging features that will make it easier to find the appropriate person according to your profile or search results or will suggest you those contacts.
+For the future scope, the company is looking for contextual messaging features that will make it easier to find the appropriate person according to your profile or search results or will suggest you those contacts.